pwittchen/android-quality-starter/README.md

 apply from: '../config/quality.gradle'
 ```

-to `build.gradle` of the module you want to check.
+to `build.gradle` file of the module you want to check.

 Then you can execute the following command in the main directory of the project: